x-maues/Fledge/README.md

 ## 🌟 Key Features

-- **Price Protection**: Automatic refunds if FLR price drops before funding goal is reached
+- **Price Protection**: Rebalance funds and option for contributors to withdraw funds if token price falls
 - **Secure Campaigns**: Built-in price protection for all contributors
 - **Real-time Tracking**: Monitor campaign progress and price movements
 - **User-Friendly Interface**: Intuitive design for both campaign creators and contributors